Brenda0904/Bafstu/to_test.md

 Online --> have to set a maximum of variants to analyse.
 What information is stored to match the HPO ids to the genes.

-PED file has to contain only one family --> plink or vcftools
+ped file not correct --> On hold

 SomaticSeq